keboola/developers-docs/extend/docker/running.md

     KBC_DATADIR: /data/
     KBC_CONFIGID: test-78

-In addition, a file `destination.csv` will be created in your *host folder* in `data/out/tables/` directory, with the following contents:
+In addition, the `destination.csv` file will be created in your *host folder* in the `data/out/tables/` folder, with the following contents:

     number,someText,double_number
     10,ab,20